Behavioral Health Transition to Managed Care

 October 1, 2016 – BH HCBS become available for eligible individuals in HARPs and HIV SNPs

 - Individuals initially identified by the State as HARP eligible, who are already enrolled in an MCO whose parent company operates a HARP, will be passively enrolled in that plan´s affiliated HARP product after the 30 day opt out period.

 - Individuals identified for passive enrollment will be contacted by the NYS Enrollment Broker.

 - They will be given 30 days to opt out or choose to enroll in another HARP.

-- Once enrolled in a HARP, members will be given 90 days to choose another HARP or return to Mainstream before they are locked into the HARP for 9 additional months (after which they are free to change Plans at any time).
+- Once enrolled in a HARP, members will be given 90 days to choose another HARP or return to a mainstream Medicaid managed care plan before they are locked into the HARP for 9 additional months (after which they are free to change plans at any time).

-- HARP eligible individuals in an HIV SNP will be able to receive HCBS services through the HIV SNP.
-They will also be given the opportunity to enroll in another HARP.
+- HARP eligible individuals in a SNP will be able to receive HCBS services through the SNP.
+They will also be given the opportunity to enroll in a HARP.
 They will be notified of their HARP eligibility and referred to the NYS Enrollment Broker to help them decide which Plan is right for them.

 Children´s Behavioral Health Managed Care Timeline

 July, 2017 - NYC and Long Island Children´s Transition to Managed Care